Rigidity of saddle loops: Equivalence of saddle loops

 \subsection{Prepared saddle foliations}

 Let us introduce some preliminary notation.
-We denote by $\Delta_{r}$ the open disk of radius $r>0$ in $\cC$ and by $\bD_{r}$ its closure.
+We denote by $\Delta_{r}$ the open disk of radius $r>0$ in $\cC$ centered at the origin and by $\bD_{r}$ its closure.
 The open unit disk will be denoted simply by $\Delta$, and we write $\bD^{\star}=\bD\setminus\{0\}$ for the punctured unit disk.
 In order to simplify the notation, the closed subset of $\cC^{2}$ given by $\bD\times\{0\}$ will also be denoted simply by $\bD$ when there is no risk of ambiguity.

 Given a positive constant $\lambda>0$, a {\em{$\lambda$-adapted region}} is a subset in $\mathbb{C}^{2}$ of the form

 for some constants $A,\,B>0$.
 In logarithmic coordinates $x=\ee^{-z},y=\ee^{-w}$, \eqref{UA-base} becomes: